 When you remove sugars from your diet, your palate may just change.
 When you haven’t been eating sweets, you begin to pick up the taste of sweets so much stronger without needing a lot of sugar at all.
 With 85-90% dark chocolate, you will be shocked at the richness, creaminess and sweet taste of what likely tasted a little too strongly in the past.
 Read your labels, but in most cases, a high percentage dark chocolate will be less than 5grams of net carbs per serving!

 Yes, cheese!
 Often thought of as a rather unhealthy food option, gets a gold star on the ketogenic diet!
 Cheese is high and fats and likely zero carbs.

 One of the best ways to enjoy cheese on this low-carb diet is to bake them into crisps.
 This way, you’ve removed the need for carb-laden crackers.
 Perfect for high-fat dips and snacking!

 Opting for a fish in your diet is a win on so many levels.
 Mild in flavor and texture, fatty fish like wild salmon has ripples of fat that will keep you sustained, and energized because it’s also rich in protein.

 Fish pairs perfectly with vegetables and creamy sauces such as hollandaise (another great way to get those fats in) or perhaps even a pistachio crusted oven baked fillet.
 With so many different ways to serve up a fish dinner, there’s no getting bored.

-Snacking gets awkward when you’ve removed your carb-laden snacks from your diet.
-Packing a quick protein source like pepperettes, sometimes called “snacking sausage” can be incredibly helpful.
+Snacking can get awkward when you’ve removed your carb-laden snacks from your diet.
+But packing a quick protein source like pepperettes, sometimes called “snacking sausage” can be incredibly helpful.